g-male/darin-portfolio/content/capturing/editorial/gang-box-for-knock-twice-chiyoda-ku.md

 postyear: "2023"
 contentdesc: editorial
 ---
 Directed, shot, and edited by Darin Morrison-Beer in Tokyo for the Knock Twice by Gang Box Collection, 2023.
+Starring Shin and Sai.